ferm10n/pushbullet-log/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![Dependencies](https://david-dm.org/ferm10n/pushbullet-log/status.svg)](https://david-dm.org/ferm10n/pushbullet-log)

-**Receive console messages from your nodejs apps as push notifications**
+**Receive alerts and console messages as push notifications**

 Give your nodejs applications a voice by connecting it to Pushbullet.
-Never miss an error, crash, or console.log.
+Never miss an error, crash, or log message.
 Get alerts delivered to Android, iOS, desktop and more in real time!
+Useful for monitoring the health and status of your app.

 # Installation
 pushbullet-log was written for Node.js 8+